Visiting The 7 Natural Wonders Of The World

 Australia Great Barrier Reef

-Australia's Great Barrier Reef is the world's largest coral reef system — a distinction which has earned it a spot on the Seven Natural Wonders list.
-Encompassing 133,000 miles, it's comprises more than 2,900 distinct reefs and 900 islands, and it supports one of the world's most diverse ecosystems.
+Australia's Great Barrier Reef is the world's largest coral reef system — a distinction that earned it a spot on the Seven Natural Wonders list.
+Recognized as a UNESCO World Heritage site, this sprawling expanse encompasses 133,000 miles, comprises more than 2,900 distinct reefs and 900 islands, and supports one of the world's most diverse ecosystems.
 It's so big that it can even be seen from outer space.

-While perhaps not as easy to get to as the Grand Canyon, the Great Barrier Reef is still accessible via diving, snorkeling or kayaking tours.
-Most visitors start their adventures on dive boats departing from Port Douglas, Townsville, Cape Tribulation or the Queensland city of Cairns.
+While perhaps not as easy to get to as the Grand Canyon, it’s still accessible to visit the Great Barrier Reef via diving, snorkeling or kayaking tours.
+Most visitors start their adventures on dive boats departing from Port Douglas, Townsville, Cape Tribulation, Cairns, or even during a relaxing cruise to Airlie Beach, Queensland.
 If scuba diving isn't quite for you, you can join a snorkel or kayak tour — several set out from Master Magnetic Island, a small isle just off the coast of Townsville.
 But the best way to experience the reef is indeed underwater.
 Some of its residents include manta rays, blanket octopi, giant clams, and even humpback whales.

 Travel on an Alaska Cruise to See the Northern Lights